 Mickey’s PhilharMagic Fantasyland Magic Kingdom

-Mickey's PhilharMagic is a "Don't Miss" attraction — a feast for the eyes and ears.
-Everyone from 3 to 103 will enjoy it.
-It's fun!
-It's charming!
-It's happy!
-It's Disney animation at its 3D best!
+Mickey’s PhilharMagic is a feast for the eyes and ears.
+Everyone from the youngest to the oldest will enjoy it because it’s fun, charming, and happy!
 The whole experience takes about 12 minutes.

 When the movie begins, you’ll meet some of Disney’s most loved characters (Flounder, Ariel, Simba, Peter Pan, Tinker Bell, Aladdin, Jasmine, Iago, Mickey, and, of course, Donald) and hear some of Disney’s most memorable songs.
 The 3D effects are brilliant, but it’s the pairing of the 3D with other effects (scents, vibrations, wind, etc.) that make the whole experience so fantastic.
 Somewhere in the middle of the movie you’ll suddenly realize that the proscenium is gone and the movie is being projected on an almost 180-degree screen, one of the widest in the world.

-As an aside, the seats are padded and very comfortable with lots of leg room.
+The seats are padded and very comfortable with lots of leg room.
 This is a great attraction to take in when you need a little break from being on your feet, or want to enjoy some air conditioning.

 “Mickey’s PhilharMagic” features the largest seamless projection screen in the world, representing the most immersive wrap-around image Disney has ever created.
 The screen measures 150 feet long and 28 feet high.